Home

 Torque is usually measured using strain gauges.

-Find out about strain measurement
+Find out about wireless strain measurement

 A shaft that’s used to transfer the torque is a convenient place to attach wireless torque sensors and carry out a torque measurement.